SparksSkywere/discord-channel-merge-bot/README.md

 ## Commands
 The bot provides commands to move messages between channels.
 Here's how to use them:

-`!move #Channel-x #Channel-y`: Moves all messages from Channel-x to Channel-y.
+`/move #Channel-x #Channel-y`: Moves all messages from Channel-x to Channel-y.
 This is the default action if no additional parameters are provided.

-`!move #Channel-x #Channel-y -last "7 days"`: Moves messages from Channel-x to Channel-y that were sent in the last specified time period (e.g., "7 days" or "1 hour").
+`/move #Channel-x #Channel-y -last "7 days"`: Moves messages from Channel-x to Channel-y that were sent in the last specified time period (e.g., "7 days" or "1 hour").

-`!move #Channel-x #Channel-y -from_user @username`: Moves all messages sent by a specific user from Channel-x to Channel-y.
+`/move #Channel-x #Channel-y -from_user @username`: Moves all messages sent by a specific user from Channel-x to Channel-y.

 ## Parameters
 `#Channel-x`: Mention of the source channel where messages will be moved from.